abhishek-mahato0/abhishek-mahato0/README.md

 ## 🚀 About Me

-I am a passionate full-stack/AI/ML developer currently working with React.js to build interactive and dynamic web applications.
+I am a passionate full-stack developer with a strong foundation in AI/ML.
+I specialize in building interactive and scalable web applications using React.js on the frontend and Node.js on the backend.
+My work combines modern full-stack technologies with machine learning techniques to create intelligent and user-centric solutions.

 <b> 👨‍💻 Tech Stack: </b>
 <div align='center'><img src="https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB"/>